Lecturer: Rev Dr Barnabas Boon

 References

 De Alwiss, Tissa Brian.
 “Christian-Buddhist Dialogue in the Writings of Lynn A. De Silva.”
-A Dissertation presented in Partial Fulfillment of the Requirements for the Degree of D. Th. no. 32.
-Ann Arbor, MI: Andrews University, November 1982.
+D. Theo Dissertations 32.
+Ann Arbor, MI: Andrews University, 23 November 1982.

 Mahathera, Narada.
 The Buddha and His Teachings.
 Taipeh: Buddha Dharma Education Association Inc., 1998.